C Two Types of Errors When Using SPC

 Signal+ 73 885 LR+ = 885 / 73 = 12

-Studies comparing different combination of rules using likelihood ratios (Anhøj 2015; Anhøj and Wentzel-Larsen 2018) found that:
+Studies comparing different combination of rules using likelihood ratios (Anhøj 2015; Anhøj and Wentzel-Larsen 2018) have shown that:

-• The 3-sigma rule is effective (high LR+, low LR–) in signalling moderate to large possibly transient shifts in data.
+• The 3-sigma rule is effective in detecting moderate to large, possibly transient, shifts.

-• The 3-sigma rule looses specificity (more false positive signals) with increasing number of data points.
+• The 3-sigma rule loses specificity as the number of data points increases.

-• Runs analysis using the two rules proposed in Chapter 3 is effective in signalling minor to moderate sustained shifts in data regardless of the number of data points.
+• Runs analysis using the two rules proposed in Chapter 3 is effective in detecting minor to moderate sustained shifts, regardless of the number of data points.

-• Combining the 3-sigma rule with runs analysis and keeping the number of data points between 20 and 30 strikes a good balance between false positive and false negative signals.
+• Combining the 3-sigma rule with the two runs rules, and keeping the number of data points between 20 and 30, provides a good balance between false positive and false negative signals.

 C.2 Conclusion: Keeping the balance

-The rules proposed in this book – the two runs rules and the 3-sigma rule – have been validated through careful studies and years of practical experience, demonstrating a useful balance between sensitivity and specificity.
+The three rules recommended in this book – the 3-sigma rule and the two runs rules – have been supported by both empirical studies and practical experience.
+Together, they offer a useful balance between detecting real signals and avoiding false ones.

 References